RajShivade/Electric-Vehicles-Market-Size-Analysis-using-Python/README.md

 - So, let’s have a look at the most popular manufacturers and then drill down into the most popular models within those manufacturers:

-# analyzing the popularity of EV manufacturers.
+# Analyzing the popularity of EV manufacturers.
 ev_make_distribution = ev_data['Make'].value_counts().head(10)  # Limiting to top 10 for clarity

 plt.figure(figsize=(12, 6))